Capital Projects

 Jones Public Library Renovation & Expansion

 The Jones Public Library is an important resource in downtown Amherst that is relied on by town residents of all ages and demographics.
-But the building is in such poor shape that it threatens the collection and keeps many would-be users away.
+But the building was in such poor shape that it threatened the collection and kept many would-be users away.
 Amherst Forward believes that our town’s main public library should be fully accessible to all who want to use it, and should provide a safe, enticing space to meet our town’s educational, entertainment, and public information needs.

 Department of Public Works